sherpal/BattleForFlatland/README.md

 If you are not familiar with docker, here are a few explanations of what this does:

 - `--name some-postgres` gives a name to the container (doesn't matter much)
 - `-p 30000:5432` binds the port 30000 in your machine to the port 5432 inside the docker container.
 5432 is the port on which the postgres databases runs.
-Which means that on your machin the database is available at port 30000
+Which means that on your machine the database is available at port 30000
 - `-e key=value` These instructions adds the `key` environment variable inside the docker container and binds it to the specified `value`
 - `-d` means "detached".
 That is, the docker container runs in the background
 - `postgres` this is the name of the [docker image](https://hub.docker.com/_/postgres/).
 If you don't have it already, docker will automatically download it for you.